 Pre-Collegiate programs are available on all the University of Colorado campuses to high-achieving, first-generation middle school and high school students who are planning to attend college.
 The programs provide students with academic support and guidance for applying to college.

 At CU Denver, the Center for Pre-Collegiate and Academic Outreach Programs includes four programs,

-In this program, first-generation seventh and eighth graders who are planning to attend college get the guidance they need to be successful in high school.
+In this program, first-generation students in seventh and eighth grade who are planning to attend college get prepared to succeed in high school and beyond.

 Planning to attend CU Denver?
-If you’re a graduate of any CU Pre-Collegiate program, Summer Bridge will help you get an early start on your transition.
+If you’ve completed a CU Pre-Collegiate program at any CU campus, Summer Bridge will help you get an early start on your transition.

 Check out our virtual front desk for any questions.
-We are here to help.
+We're here to help.